peterwmwong/x-mtlio-load-multiple-textures/README.md

 This command line project reproduces a **data error** when loading multiple textures with a **single** MTLIOCommandBuffer.

-This is associated to FB???
-(Apple Feedback Assistant).
+This is associated to FB10582329 (Apple Feedback Assistant).

 # Background